collapsed-stacks/atheism/questions/976/favorite-cartoon-comic-strip-meme-about-atheism.md

 - posted by: [philip guy muir](https://stackexchange.com/users/-1/182-philip-guy-muir) on 2010-12-19
 - score: 1

-<p>There is only one......
+There is only one......
 Scoobie Doo.
-The ultimate skeptic/Atheist (he does not claim to be an Atheist but watch a few episodes and there is no God in there)</p>
+The ultimate skeptic/Atheist (he does not claim to be an Atheist but watch a few episodes and there is no God in there)

 ## Answer 1429